 Three examples of students documenting their learning experience using media in their digital portfolio.

 My personal favorite way to highlight learning and reflection in digital portfolios is with pictures, videos, and audio recordings.

 This student-curated model allows my students to decide on what content they would like to use as evidence of this learning.
 Providing students with this opportunity gives them a voice in the classroom, while also prompting them to actively engage with the metacognitive cycle as they curate content in their digital portfolio.

 I often hear my students say things like, ‘Is this good enough?’, ‘Did I explain myself clearly?’, ‘I am so happy I thought about this mistake, now I know what to avoid next time!’.

-If you've ever tried to communicate to a parent how their child is working through tasks involving complex thinking and found it difficult to express; you are not alone!
+If you've ever tried to communicate to a family member how their student is working through tasks involving complex thinking and found it difficult to express; you are not alone!

-Digital portfolios provide the perfect avenue to host these discussions as parents can now enter the students learning journey and experience their thinking process first hand.
+Digital portfolios provide the perfect avenue to host these discussions as families can now enter the students learning journey and experience their thinking process first hand.

-Want to engage your child in sharing their experiences and perspectives?
+Want to engage your student in sharing their experiences and perspectives?
 Check out our Parents' and family guide to digital portfolios in the classroom to gain tips on providing feedback today!

 Inquiry Questions to Support the Process